 Causes of snoring in adults include:

-When muscles are too relaxed, either from alcohol or drugs that cause sleepiness, the tongue falls backwards into the airway or the throat muscles draw in from the sides into the airway.
+When muscles are too relaxed, either from alcohol or drugs that cause sleepiness, the tongue falls back into the airway or the throat muscles draw in from the sides into the airway.

 Individuals who are overweight may have excess tissue in the throat or mouth that can cause a breathing obstruction.

-Issues with the soft tissues of the mouth, throat or sinuses are often the cause of chronic snoring.
+Issues with the soft tissues of the mouth, throat, or sinuses are often the cause of chronic snoring.
 The soft palate, the tissue at the back of the roof of the mouth may be too long.
-The uvula, the tissue that hangs down from the soft palate, may be unusually long or too thick.
-The tongue may be too large, or there may be abnormalities in the base of tongue that can narrow the space through which air flows.
+The uvula, the tissue that hangs down from the soft palate, maybe unusually long or too thick.
+The tongue may be too large, or there may be abnormalities in the base of the tongue that can narrow the space through which air flows.
 In the sinuses, the nasal turbinates may be excessively large, causing an obstruction.

 To determine the cause of frequent or chronic snoring and sleep disturbances, your specialist may suggest a sleep study.
-This can be done in a sleep lab, or at home.
+There are both at home sleep tests and in-lab tests that can be done.

 ENT & Allergy Specialists offers a Home Sleep Apnea test that collects information about your breathing and sleep patterns while in the comfort and convenience of your own bed.
 The data collected will be analyzed by a board-certified sleep medicine specialist and if there are any issues a treatment plan will be discussed.